Loch Lomond Rowing Club

-Loch Lomond Rowing Club is a rowing club on the River Leven, based at Heather Avenue, Balloch, Alexandria, West Dunbartonshire.
+Loch Lomond Rowing Club is a rowing club on the River Leven, based at Heather Avenue, Balloch, Alexandria, West Dunbartonshire, Scotland.
 The club is affiliated to Scottish Rowing.

 History

 The club was established on Loch Lomond in 1827 and is the oldest rowing club in Scotland.
 In the early 1970s the clubhouse moved to its present location next to the Angling Club.

+Peter Haining learnt to row at the club in the early 1980s.

-The club has produced several national champions.
+The club has produced several national champions since 2007.